collective-soundworks/soundworks/ROADMAP.md

 - improve workflow (ex. more audioStreamManager robust audioStream caching system)
 - improve reconnection of client(s)
 - review the way that services are configured
-- checkin - indexes by client types
+- checkin - indexes by client types / rooms
+- `option.order` should be server-side

 - create a cli to create app, new clients etc.
 - create a cli-tool for updates